 - Happens at least once in The Fairly OddParents:

-- In "Power Mad", Timmy gets trapped in his (wish enhanced) videogame but Vicky is (unknowingly) close to trapping him there by causing a power outage in the house.
+- In "Power Mad!", Timmy gets trapped in his (wish enhanced) videogame thanks to his friends Chester and A.J. trying it out, but Vicky gets (unknowingly) close to trapping him there by causing a power outage in the house.
 Cosmo proceeds to unplug the TV (and the 12 other appliances Vicky is using at the moment) and tells Wanda "I have an idea".
 Cosmo and Wanda then act out shows as Vicky channel surfs.

-Wanda: (writing in diary) "This has been a great day for Cosmo."
+Wanda: (writing in diary) "This has been a magnificent day for Cosmo!"